Best Bassinet of 2021

 For those on a limited budget, the Bjorn Cradle may not be the best choice, particularly considering it's shorter lifespan.
 However, we feel parents searching for a stylish, free-standing product will like the look of this option and gain peace of mind with the 360-degree breathable mesh.
 There is also an accessory BabyBjorn Canopy for Cradle if you want something a little more fancy or added shading and coziness for tiny sleepers.

 Best for Long-term Use

-The Lotus Bassinet is available either as an accessory purchase in Guava's Crib-to-Bassinet Conversion Kit or as a bundle purchase with Guava's Lotus Everywhere travel crib.
-Either way, the bassinet only functions if you have the Lotus Travel Crib frame, raising the overall cost.
-We appreciate the full mesh siding for maximum breathability as well as low VOC and no use of flame retardants in this product.
-It also has a rocking cradle feature that clicks into the bottoms of the travel crib's legs.
-It is light enough to move easily around the house and folds down into a small bundle for travel.
-All in all, it's a great versatile package that can take a baby from newborn to toddlerhood and double as a travel crib.
+The Lotus Bassinet can be purchased as an accessory to the Guava's Crib-to-Bassinet Conversion Kit or as a bundle purchase with Guava's Lotus Travel Crib.
+Whichever way you choose, the bassinet only functions if you already have the Lotus Travel Crib frame, raising the overall cost.
+We appreciate the full mesh sides for maximum breathability and low VOC and the lack of flame retardant use in this option.
+It is also one of the few we've seen with a rocking feature that clicks onto the bottom of the travel crib's legs.
+The Lotus is light enough to move around your home and folds into a small bundle perfect for traveling.
+Overall, this option is a great versatile package that can work from newborn to toddlerhood and double as a travel crib.

 As mentioned, you must have the travel crib to use the bassinet feature; you can not buy the two separately.
-It is convenient to have the entire bundle; however, if you have your eye on a different travel crib, the Lotus may not be the best option for you.
-Nonetheless, this is a high-quality item with thoughtful attention to details that matter.
+It is convenient to have the entire bundle; however, if you already own a travel crib or have your sights set on something different, then this is probably not the best option for you.
+Nonetheless, the Lotus is a high-quality choice with thoughtful details that matter for health.